Mature Masculine

 Passion finds its deepest expression when connected to meaning.
 Fire without direction burns out or burns destructively.

 This is the difference between passion and compulsion.
 Compulsion is driven by lack, by the need to fill a hole.
-Passion is drawn by meaning, by the pull toward what matters most deeply.
+Passion is drawn by meaning, by the pull toward what matters most.

 Cultivating Passion

-Stay embodied: Feel your passion in your body—the heat, energy, aliveness.
-Don't let it stay only in your head or fantasies.
+Stay embodied: Feel passion in the body—the heat, energy, aliveness.
+Don't let it stay only in the head or fantasies.

 Include the difficult: True passion doesn't avoid pain.
-It stays engaged with life even when it hurts, making you stronger and more resilient.
+It stays engaged with life even when it's challenging.
+This makes us stronger and more resilient.

-Question your fire: Ask whether your passion serves love and meaning, or just feeds compulsion and escape.
+Question the fire: Ask whether passion serves love and meaning, or just feeds compulsion and escape.

 Inquiry